zhenghaohui/memory/README.md

 - Ask Memory as ask somebody ? yes :)
 - Memory answer you in a way seams like it has memory with you ? yes :)
 - Anything else ? no, pls :[
+- Lazy is the best method to prevent useless work ;)